Molecular dynamics simulations reveal internal tension in native state collagen fibrils: Native hydration and longitudinal stress

 Hydration is well-known to control the elastic properties of fibrils\cite{andriotis_collagen_2018}, their length when free to shrink, and their longitudinal stress when clamped \cite{masic_osmotic_2015}.
 In order to determine the longitudinal stress at native hydration, we need to determine native hydration first, that is the hydration of fibrils \textit{in vivo}.
 We here report hydration or water content estimations in grams of water per gram of protein or count of water molecules in the microfibril, which molar mass is $289270.4$ grams/mole.

-Earliest experimental estimations are based on wet to dry mass loss in tendon \cite{fullerton_orientation_1985}.
-The water content in the collagen fibril was estimated about $1.62$ g of water per gram of protein or $26034$ water molecules.
+The earliest experimental estimations are based on wet to dry mass loss in tendon \cite{fullerton_orientation_1985}.
+The water content in the collagen fibril was estimated to be about $1.62$ g of water per gram of protein or $26034$ water molecules.
 The water content was measured by placing collagen samples in vacuum and heated at $90$°C until constant mass was observed.
 The study focused on tendon tissue, the lost water included not only water located in fibrils but also in between fibrils and fibres.
 Therefore, this value of hydration ($1.62$ g of water per gram of protein) would constitute an upper bound value.

-A more recent estimation can be based on variations of fibril cross-section measured using atomic force microscopy (AFM) \cite{andriotis_collagen_2018}.
-The measures compared fibrils synthesised \textit{in vitro} in phosphate buffered saline solution (PBS), and later dried in air.
-Assuming constant length of the fibrils during drying, we can compute a volume reduction from PBS to air of $0.473$ $\mu$m$^3$ per $\mu$m$^3$ of fibril.
+A more recent estimation can be based on variations of fibril cross-section measured using atomic force microscopy (AFM) \cite{andriotis_collagen_2018}. \reviewfirst{The measures compared native fibrils from mice tail tendon air-dried and fully hydrated in phosphate-buffered saline solution (PBS).} Assuming constant length of the fibrils during drying, we can compute a volume reduction from PBS to air of $0.473$ $\mu$m$^3$ per $\mu$m$^3$ of fibril.
 Using this ratio to compute the volume of water in the volume of the microfibril, we obtain $345.4$ nm$^3$ of water.
 The water content in the collagen fibril can therefore be estimated at $0.72$ gram of water per gram of protein or $11551.7$ water molecules.
-During drying in air, all water may not be removed, this value of hydration ($0.72$ g of water per gram of protein) would constitute a lower bound value.
+During drying in air, all water may not be removed; thus, this value of hydration ($0.72$ g of water per gram of protein) would constitute a lower bound value.